Solarization (photography): Coagulation theory

-Bromide migration theory
+Rebromination theory

-H. Kieser published in 1929 a paper in which he speculated about the possibility of bromide migration by defect electrons (see: Photosensitivity).
+Heinz Kieser published a paper in 1928 in which he speculated about the possibility of bromine migration by defect electrons (see: Photosensitivity).

+The rebromination theory was experimentally supported in 1940 by a series of experiments conducted by Webb and Evans (Kodak Research Laboratories): exposures across a temperature range of +68 °C to −196 °C, emulsions treated with various bromine acceptors (including semicarbazide, acetone semicarbazone, and sodium nitrite), post-treatment with silver halide solvents, comparisons between physical and chemical development, and tests with different exposure intensities all produced results consistent with the theory.

+Not every photographic layer exhibits Solarization.
+Pure chloride and iodine based silver emulsions are difficult or impossible to solarize.
+In general, it can be stated that Solarization can only be observed if the photographic layer is capable of creating a latent image inside the halide grain under exposure by actinic radiation.

-In recent years an understanding has been agreed upon in which this bromide migration to the surface by overexposure forms a bromine condensation, resulting in bromine molecules or bromine atoms diffusing to the silver specks of the latent image.
-Thus the latent image at the crystal surface can be re-halogenated by chemical reaction, notwithstanding an increase of the amount of latent image in the interior of the crystal.
-Still, the regression and coagulation theories are believed to contribute up to a certain level to the solarization effect.
+In recent years, an understanding has been agreed upon in which this bromine migration to the surface due to overexposure forms a bromine condensation, resulting in bromine molecules or bromine atoms diffusing to the silver specks of the latent image.
+Thus, the latent image at the crystal surface can be re-halogenated by chemical reaction, notwithstanding an increase in the amount of latent image in the interior of the crystal.
+Still, the regression and coagulation theories are believed to contribute up to a certain level to the Solarization effect.

-Pseudo-solarization
+Despite the experimental support for the rebromination theory, the mechanism of solarization cannot be regarded as conclusively established.

+Pseudo-Solarization

-Pseudo-solarisation (or pseudo-solarization) is a phenomenon in photography in which the image recorded on a negative or on a photographic print is wholly or partially reversed in tone.
+Pseudo-Solarisation (or Pseudo-Solarization) is a phenomenon in photography in which the image recorded on a negative or on a photographic print is wholly or partially reversed in tone.
 Dark areas appear light or light areas appear dark.
 The term is synonymous with the Sabattier effect when referring to negatives.
 Solarisation and pseudo-solarisation are quite distinct effects.

 In short, the mechanism is due to halogen ions released within the halide grain by exposure diffusing to the grain surface in amounts sufficient to destroy the latent image.